Yves Tanguy: Biography

 In January 1955, Tanguy suffered a fatal stroke at Woodbury.
 His body was cremated and his ashes preserved until Sage's death in 1963.
-Later, his ashes were scattered by his friend Pierre Matisse on the beach at Douarnenez in his beloved Brittany, together with those of his wife.
+They were later scattered by his friend Pierre Matisse on the beach at Douarnenez in his beloved Brittany, together with those of his wife.

 Style and legacy

+But with Tanguy, it will be a new horizon, one in front of which the no longer physical landscape will spread out.